Is buying in bulk worth it?

 What items should you not buy in bulk?

-Milk, eggs, meat (unless you plan to freeze it, the same thing with chicken), fresh produce, and junk food because, well, it’s junk food.
+Milk, eggs, meat (unless you plan to freeze it, the same thing with chicken), fresh produce, coffee beans, and junk food because, well, it’s junk food.

 More super reasons to buy in bulk